 So even though blockbusters like “The Martian” show some violent storms, and dust storms can become violent, an F5 tornado on Mars feels more like a breeze.
 They can grow up to 6 miles, though, but you would probably not be thrashing around in the lower stratosphere screaming and making somersaults.

 Advertisement (We donate 5% of our revenue to saving the planet)

 Even the Ancient Egyptians have been monitoring Mars’ retrograde movements at least since 1534 B.C., and Neo-Babylonian astronomers were busy at work predicting the planet’s position (maybe to see how far the jump needs to be??).
 These days, we can take a look at Mars as if we were standing there, using 360-photos and swaying our IPhone in every direction: click Here for some coolness on the Martian plain.
 If that isn’t the foreshadowing of our future Google-Mars maps, then what is?

 When it comes to colonizing other planets, we always come back to the most important topic of all…food.

+So, I’m wondering, how would our future colonists dine on Mars?
+And what should you expect from your diet?
+Is your sense of taste the same?
+Calorie intake?
 The best way to conceptualize what eating outside of Earth is like is to first look at our current menu on the International Space Station.
 Water is recycled from cabin air, and food is frozen, refrigerated, or thermo-stabilized.
 Astronauts use a microwave/forced air convection oven.